The New Warriors: The New Warriors (vol. 2)

 A short-lived relaunch began in 1999 and ran for 11 issues.
-It was written by Jay Faerber and pencilled by a variety of artists, including Steve Scott (comics), Karl Kerschl and Jamal Igle.
+It was written by Jay Faerber and pencilled by a variety of artists, including Steve Scott, Karl Kerschl, and Jamal Igle.
 Faerber and Igle would go on to collaborate on several other projects.
 Original members Namorita, Nova, and Speedball were joined by returning member Turbo and new members Bolt and Aegis.
 The last was an all-new character, reminiscent of Night Thrasher.
 A promotional issue #0 was given away with Wizard Magazine.

 The New Warriors (vol. 3)

 A six issue mini-series of the title was released starting in June 2005, written by Zeb Wells and illustrated by Skottie Young.
-It features the team as the stars of a reality television show to fund their team.
-The line-up includes previous members Namorita, Night Thrasher, Nova and Speedball, along with one new character, Microbe.
+It features the New Warriors as the stars of a reality television show to fund their team.
+The line-up includes previous members Namorita, Night Thrasher, Nova, and Speedball, along with new character Microbe.
 A second new character, Debrii, joins in issue 4.
 A trade paperback collection of all six issues was released in January 2006.

 New Warriors (vol. 4)

-A fourth series was launched in June 2007, spinning off of events in the Civil War crossover.
+A fourth series was launched in June 2007.
+It spun off of events in the Civil War storyline, in which Namorita, Night Thrasher, and Microbe were killed in an explosion caused by Nitro.
+The series stars Night Thrasher (Donyell Taylor, brother of the original Night Thrasher) and former X-Men members Redneck, Angel Salvadore, Chamber, Radian, Wind Dancer, Stacy X, Jubilee, Tattoo, and Beak, who lost their powers during the events of House of M. All of the members take on new codenames and use technology to make up for their lack of powers.